 Coconut oil is a healthy and natural oil, created by breaking open and processing the coconut fruit.
 Many cultures throughout the world and throughout history have used coconut oil to promote health, beautify themselves and cook traditional dishes.
 For many years, Western society’s fear of fats kept coconut oil off the table, but new medical research has shed light onto its advantages and, as a result, coconut oil has hit the mainstream.
 The oil also has a reputation with helping in weight loss.
-Due to its natural form, its complementary health benefits and its antimicrobial properties, it forms the basis for many health programs and diets.
+Due to its natural form, its complementary health benefits and its antimicrobial properties, it plays an important role in the Candida diet and many other health programs and diets.

 What Is Coconut Oil?